-Investors should assess the ranking of creditors related to an estate in bankruptcy under which the holders of Covered Bonds together with certain derivatives counterparties have a primary preferential right to all assets in the capital centre from which the Bonds have been issued, and the holders of Senior Secured Bonds have a secondary preferential right to all assets in the capital centre from which the Bonds have been issued.
-Any residual claims from the holders of Covered Bonds rank before unsecured claims against the assets of the Issuer's estate in bankruptcy, while the residual claims from the holders of Senior Secured Bonds may be proved as unsecured claims against the Issuer's estate in bankruptcy.
-Payments to Bond Holders will only stay unchanged if the Issuer has the means to do so.
+Investors should assess the order of priority of creditors, where holders of RO and SDO Bonds together with certain derivative counterparties hold a primary preferential right to all assets of the capital centre in which the Bonds were issued, and the holders of Senior Secured bonds have a secondary preferential right to all assets of the capital centre in which the Bonds were issued.
+Any residual claims from the holders of ROs and SDOs rank before unsecured claims against the assets of the Issuer's estate in bankruptcy, while the residual claims from the holders of Senior Secured Bonds may be proved as unsecured claims against the Issuer's estate in bankruptcy.
+Payments to Bondholders will only stay unchanged if the Issuer has the means to do so.